 - Pet supplies – 23%

 - Beauty and personal care – 23%

-To make sure that your profit margins on Amazon are at the required level, you should keep track of the Amazon FBA fees that you are being charged and reimbursed for.
-With SellerSonar, you can monitor pricing trends on the market, check whether your competitors change their pricing policy, and minimize the risks of losing sales.
+To ensure that your Amazon profit margins are at the required level, you should keep track of the FBA fees that you are being charged and reimbursed for.
+With SellerSonar, you can monitor pricing trends on the market, check whether your competitors have changed their pricing policy, and minimize the risks of losing sales.
 What is also worth noting, the app operates in line with the platform’s terms of service and is approved by Amazon so that you can be 100% sure of its safety.

-Start selling on Amazon and try SellerSonnar’s 90-day free trial today for automated Amazon pricing monitoring and account management!
+Start selling on Amazon and try SellerSonar’s 90-day free trial today for automated AMZ pricing monitoring and account management!